-a) The following persons were members of the Branch Committee during the financial year:

-N. Panayiaris (Branch President/National Councillor)
+- N. Panayiaris (Branch President/National Councillor)

-P. Simmons (Vice President - Finance)
+- P. Simmons (Vice President Finance)

-M Apolloni (Vice President)
+- M Apolloni (Vice President)

-A. Doan
+- A. Doan

-T. Gross (resigned 26th February 2021/National Councillor)

-M. Ajdukovic (resigned 26th February 2021)

-R. Wynne
+- R. Wynne

-A. Phillips (resigned 26th February 2021)

-F. Heidari (resigned 26th February 2021)

-G. Scarlett (Vice President /National Councillor)
+- G. Scarlett (Vice President / National Councillor)

-R. Kajani (appointed 26th February 2021)
+- R. Kajani

-M. Gillespie (appointed 26th February 2021)
+- M. Gillespie

-1. Hashmi (appointed 26th February 2021)
+- I. Hashmi

-S. Abou-Abdallah (appointed 26th February 2021)
+- S. Abou-Abdallah

-b) The ultimate controlling entity of The Pharmacy Guild of Australia (SA Branch) is The Pharmacy Guild of Australia.
+- b) The ultimate controlling entity of The Pharmacy Guild of Australia (SA Branch) is The Pharmacy Guild of Australia.

-c) The aggregate of Branch Committee Members' and Branch Director's remuneration is as follows:
+- c) The aggregate of Branch Committee Members' and Branch Director's remuneration is as follows:

-Committee Members' remuneration

-- Gross remuneration 93,462 89,424

-Total remuneration 93,462 89,424

-NOTES TO AND FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 30 JUNE 2021 d) The aggregate amount paid during the year to a superannuation fund by The Pharmacy Guild of Australia (SA Branch) in connection with the resignation of any Branch Committee Member or Branch Director and not included as remuneration as above was nil (2020: Nil).

-NOTE 16 - RELATED PARTY DISCLOSURES (CONT) 2021 \$ 2020 \$ Gross Remuneration - employees including Branch Director (other than holders of office) 963,203 1,053,669 The aggregate amount of employee benefits payable to the Branch Director 23,855 25,834 e) Branch Committee Members may utilise the clearing hours and member services accounts on the same terms and conditions as other Guild Members.
+Committee Members' remuneration - Gross remuneration 98,776 93,462 Total remuneration 98,776 93,462 Gross Remuneration - employees including Branch Director (other than holders of office) 1,212,474 974,098 The aggregate amount of employee benefits payable to the Branch Director 30,169 23,855

-f) Amounts receivable/accrued for commissions from related parties - current g) The aggregate of commission income received or receivable from related entities:
+- d) The aggregate amount paid during the year to a superannuation fund by The Pharmacy Guild of Australia (SA Branch) in connection with the resignation of any Branch Committee Member or Branch Director and not included as remuneration as above was nil (2021: Nil). - e) Branch Committee Members may utilise the clearing hours and member services accounts on the same terms and conditions as other Guild Members. - f) Amounts receivable/(accrued) for commissions from related parties current g) The aggregate of commission income received or receivable from related entities: